Lancaster (village), New York

 Lancaster is a village in Erie County, New York, United States.
-As of the 2010 census, the village population was 10,352.
-It is part of the Buffalo–Niagara Falls Metropolitan Statistical Area.
+As of the 2010 census, the village population was 10,027.
+It is part of the Buffalo-Niagara Falls metropolitan area.

 The village of Lancaster is in the west part of the town of Lancaster and is east of Buffalo.

 The Lancaster Opera House is locally famous for its musicals and stage plays.
-The current mayor is Lynne T. Ruda.
+The current mayor is William Schroeder.

 History

 The Village of Lancaster was incorporated in 1849 from part of the town of Lancaster.
 Lancaster is the third oldest incorporated village in Erie County, behind Springville and Gowanda.
 The village is proud of its historic past and emphasizes preservation of its historic buildings.
-Lancaster was formerly known as "Cayuga Creek".
+Lancaster was formerly known as "Cayuga Creek."
 Lancaster is one of approximately 30 communities in New York with historic districts.

 The oldest house in the village is the Carpenter–Draper House, built in 1831.
 The Lancaster Presbyterian Church is the second oldest religious structure in Erie County, built in 1832.

 Churches in the village include Lancaster Presbyterian Church, St. John's Lutheran, Trinity Episcopal, and Faith United Methodist.
 Catholic churches include St. Mary of the Assumption and Our Lady of Pompeii.

-In 1894 the Lancaster Opera House was built.
+The Lancaster Opera House, the visual center of the village, was built in 1897.
 This building is still the main focus of the downtown Lancaster area because of its massive size and its clock tower.
-Lancaster Town offices are located in the building.
-This leads people to call the building both the Opera House and Town Hall.
+At the time it was built, the name "Opera House" indicated it was a multi-use building, a tradition that continues today as the building also houses the Lancaster Town offices.
+People in the community commonly call it either "the Opera House" or "the Town Hall."

 The Central Avenue/Broadway area is the downtown business area in the village.
-The former West Main Street was at one time another major business street in the downtown area.
-However, today very few businesses are located on the street due to its demolition in the early 1970s.
-In the near future, West Main will be re-extended all the way to the intersection of Aurora, North Aurora, and St. Mary's streets, as it had before the demolition.
+West Main Street was revitalized and is now home to several restaurants, bars, shops, and services.

 Four railroads (Erie RR, Lehigh Valley RR, Delaware, Lackawanna and Western RR, and New York Central RR) once traversed the village, but only two remain.
 The fifth railroad in the town of Lancaster, the West Shore RR, did not go through the village, but did have a station in Bowmansville, a hamlet in the northwestern part of the town.
 Each railroad had a station on Central Ave.

 A trolley once went through the village, down Como Park Boulevard from Buffalo, to Lake Avenue, to Church Street, to East Main Street (now Broadway), to Central Avenue, and then finally to Sawyer Avenue.
 The trolley then continued into the connecting village of Depew, where Sawyer Avenue turned into Main Street.

 Several fires have caused damage over the years to the downtown area.
 The Great Fire of 1894 destroyed much of the west side of Central Avenue and the Grimes-Davis Mansion, which stood at the corner of Broadway and Central Avenue.
 A gas station now occupies the site.